National Standard (India) Ltd leads gainers in 'A' group

-IIFL Finance Ltd, Minda Corporation Ltd, Redington Ltd and Adani Green Energy Ltd are among the other gainers in the BSE's 'A' group today, 17 January 2023.
+Polyplex Corporation Ltd, Hindustan Construction Company Ltd, Just Dial Ltd and D B Realty Ltd are among the other gainers in the BSE's 'A' group today, 18 January 2023.

-IIFL Finance Ltd, Minda Corporation Ltd, Redington Ltd and Adani Green Energy Ltd are among the other gainers in the BSE's 'A' group today, 17 January 2023.
+Polyplex Corporation Ltd, Hindustan Construction Company Ltd, Just Dial Ltd and D B Realty Ltd are among the other gainers in the BSE's 'A' group today, 18 January 2023.

-National Standard (India) Ltd soared 10.00% to Rs 7537.95 at 11:47 IST.
+National Standard (India) Ltd spiked 10.00% to Rs 8291.7 at 11:48 IST.
 The stock was the biggest gainer in the BSE's 'A' group.
-On the BSE, 682 shares were traded on the counter so far as against the average daily volumes of 234 shares in the past one month.
+On the BSE, 384 shares were traded on the counter so far as against the average daily volumes of 272 shares in the past one month.

-IIFL Finance Ltd surged 7.70% to Rs 507.55.
+Polyplex Corporation Ltd soared 6.80% to Rs 1599.45.
 The stock was the second biggest gainer in 'A' group.
-On the BSE, 1.04 lakh shares were traded on the counter so far as against the average daily volumes of 38888 shares in the past one month.
+On the BSE, 36268 shares were traded on the counter so far as against the average daily volumes of 23447 shares in the past one month.

-Minda Corporation Ltd spiked 5.77% to Rs 239.25.
+Hindustan Construction Company Ltd surged 5.29% to Rs 20.9.
 The stock was the third biggest gainer in 'A' group.
-On the BSE, 1.24 lakh shares were traded on the counter so far as against the average daily volumes of 27236 shares in the past one month.
+On the BSE, 69.22 lakh shares were traded on the counter so far as against the average daily volumes of 58.19 lakh shares in the past one month.

-Redington Ltd spurt 4.87% to Rs 188.6.
+Just Dial Ltd rose 5.00% to Rs 668.3.
 The stock was the fourth biggest gainer in 'A' group.
-On the BSE, 1.01 lakh shares were traded on the counter so far as against the average daily volumes of 1.9 lakh shares in the past one month.
+On the BSE, 52193 shares were traded on the counter so far as against the average daily volumes of 57678 shares in the past one month.

-Adani Green Energy Ltd exploded 4.05% to Rs 2178.
+D B Realty Ltd jumped 4.82% to Rs 96.7.
 The stock was the fifth biggest gainer in 'A' group.
-On the BSE, 1.92 lakh shares were traded on the counter so far as against the average daily volumes of 50924 shares in the past one month.
+On the BSE, 36523 shares were traded on the counter so far as against the average daily volumes of 1.18 lakh shares in the past one month.

 Powered by Capital Market - Live News